maxthemouse/imagej/README.md

 This project consists of a group of loosely connected scripts.
 They are developed at BMIT at the Canadian Light Source [link](http://www.lightsource.ca/).
 They are used with ImageJ or with Fiji.
 The details are listed below.

+A lot of image processing related to CT has now been moved away from ImagJ to Python scripts and [UFO-KIT](https://github.com/ufo-kit).
+A number of these macros have become obsolete and are no longer beeing developed.

 Macros
 ------